GHB and GBL Addiction Treatment

 Psychological

-Anxiety, panic, agitation, insomnia, cravings, or fear of withdrawal.
+Anxiety, agitation, panic, insomnia, low mood, cravings, or fear of withdrawal between doses.

-Using GHB to feel calm, connected, sexual, confident, or able to sleep.
+Using GHB or GBL to feel calm, connected, sexual, confident, numb, or able to sleep.

-Shame, secrecy, confusion, or feeling trapped by frequent dosing.
+Shame, secrecy, confusion, memory gaps, or feeling trapped by a dosing pattern.

 Physical

-Blackouts, overdose risk, collapse, breathing problems, or injury while intoxicated.
+Blackouts, collapse, vomiting, confusion, breathing problems, injury, or being difficult to wake while intoxicated.

-Withdrawal can become medically serious and should not be managed alone when dependence is present.
+Withdrawal from regular GHB or GBL use can be clinically serious and should not be managed alone when dependence is present.

 Behavioural

-Carrying doses, timing life around dosing, or waking at night to redose.
+Carrying doses, timing life around dosing, waking at night to redose, or feeling unable to function without another dose.

 Mixing with alcohol or other drugs despite overdose risk.